mathew-bravo/kontra/README.md

 **Contracts as code.** A DSL and runtime engine that turns legal agreements into executable specifications you can compile, evaluate, simulate, diff, and query.

-Built for the 2026 hackathon. ~6,400 lines of Rust.
-109 tests.
+Built for the 2026 hackathon.
 No parser generators hand-rolled scanner and compiler following the [Crafting Interpreters](https://craftinginterpreters.com/) architecture.

 ---